 To understand how to best manage, store, and effectively share organizational knowledge, you’ve got to have a firm understanding of the different types of knowledge.
 Thankfully, you won’t have to go too far to get up to speed — these different kinds of knowledge are already being recorded and shared internally between your team members, so your company’s knowledge management strategy is likely closer than you think.

 First, what is tacit knowledge?

 The process of storing and applying information varies greatly from company to company, but every workplace has a wealth of knowledge which accumulates over time.
 It becomes difficult to track down the mundane and explicit information, and even harder to learn a new skill when needed.
-In the last few years, a few AI solutions have been developed to help organizations manage and regurgitate explicit information.
+With the utilization of knowledge creating a unique competitive advantage, AI solutions have been developed to help organizations manage and regurgitate explicit information.